tnelson/Forge/forge/domains/crypto/README.md

 Nevertheless, we wanted to explore this idea; it was, after all, originally an independent-study project!
 Thus, the crypto domain model in `base.frg` uses a micro-tick system to potentially unlock multiple nested ciphertext terms in one transition. _This has a negative impact on both performance and understandability._

 Yet, none of the examples from the paper were so complex!
 Our examples didn't target terms with more than 2 layers of nesting.
 It would have been far simpler to elide the micro-tick approach and just encode a single "chained" decryption as part of the constraint describing how knowledge is gained.
-In hindsight, that would have been a better choice for the _tool demo_, but we preserve the original model both as a research artifact and, perhaps, an interesting essay in the art of modeling.
+In hindsight, that would have been a better choice for the _tool demo_; we did not need to reach for this level of generality.
+We preserve the original model both as a research artifact and, perhaps, an interesting essay in the art of modeling.